EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 * `warn` (default) - Prints a warning for each crate with duplicates, but does not fail the check.
 * `allow` - Ignores duplicate versions of the same crate.

+### The `multiple-versions-include-dev` field (optional)

+If `true`, `dev-dependencies` are included when checking for multiple versions of crates.
+By default this is false, and any crates that are only reached via dev dependency edges are ignored when checking for multiple versions.
+Note that this also means that `skip` and `skip` tree are not used, which may lead to warnings about unused configuration.

 ### The `wildcards` field (optional)

 Determines what happens when a dependency is specified with the `*` (wildcard) version.